MDW-94/arduino_pg/README.md

 So far these sketches are just ways for me to practice the workflow of using arduinos.
-I've uploaded them to Github to back them up/share with anyone who might be interested in looking through what I am currently learning.
+I've uploaded them to Github to back them up/share with anyone who might be interested in looking through what I am currently learning. most of these examples and notes are taking from Arduino For Musicians by Brent Edstrom.

 ## Installation